The Rock Struggles To Contain His Excitement At Meeting A Childhood Hero

 — uncle pie (@ManLykePietroo) August 3, 2013

-Right now, The Rock is even thinking about running for U.S. President in 2020, according to Vanity Fair.
+Right now, The Rock is even thinking about running for U.S. president in 2020, according to Vanity Fair.
 Now that even former television stars can become presidents, why not have Dwayne “The Rock” Johnson in the White House?

-He has the popularity, he has the influence, he has the money and he has the wits.
+He has the popularity, he has the influence, he has the money, and he has the wits.
 That’s pretty much the same set of values Donald Trump started his presidential campaign with.
 The Rock, who recently did the media rounds while promoting his new film Moana, told Vanity Fair that he wouldn’t “rule out” the possibility of running for president in four years.

 “It would be a great opportunity to help people, so it’s possible.
 This past election shows that anything can happen.”

 And The Rock already knows a thing or two about American politics.
-The Central Intelligence actor spoke at the 2000 Republican National Convention to call on young people to vote, and in 2016 he alluded to the idea that “maybe one day” he would run for President.
+The Central Intelligence actor spoke at the 2000 Republican National Convention to call on young people to vote, and in 2016 he alluded to the idea that “maybe one day” he would run for president.

 Cool piece on why I should run for President.
 Maybe one day.
 Surely the White House has a spot for my pick up truck..https://t.co/JpkZ4w1eh3